-Needless to say, no sooner had we checked in to the swanky AtholPlace Hotel & Villa in the chic, cosmopolitan suburb of Atholl (more on that absolute gem of a hotel here), the kids and I were leaping into a gold hatchback with a friend we’d met the previous week in Cape Town, hooning our way to a random part of Soweto in search of a Kota to fill the copious hole that is Raff’s gob before allowing him to climb up a 33-storey tower!
+Needless to say, no sooner had we checked in to AtholPlace Hotel & Villa in the chic, cosmopolitan suburb of Atholl, the kids and I were leaping into a gold hatchback with a friend we’d met the previous week in Cape Town, hooning our way to a random part of Soweto in search of a Kota to fill the copious hole that is Raff’s gob, before allowing him to climb up a 33-storey tower!
 Yep.
 Sensible stuff indeed!

 Soweto with kids

 We wanted to see the real Jo’Burg, not just the fancy parts packed with five-star hotels and swanky cafes.
-And that meant a visit to lively Soweto, a place that is a living reminder of the city’s troubled history.
+And that means a visit to lively Soweto, a place that is a living reminder of the city’s troubled history.

 Which is how we find ourselves starting our Soweto adventure in a tiny, local Kota Store in some random back street that I could never find again, chowing down on one of the famous street sandwiches.
 A relative of Durban’s famous Bunny Chow, a Kota is a quarter loaf of bread, hollowed out and filled with hot chips, paloney, Russian sausage, fried egg and pickles.

 We also gobble a plate of fried chicken so numbingly spicy, my sweat was sweating.
 Upon emptying said plate, I receive a high five and a shouted “Lekker” (good) from the impressed cook, who was convinced the extreme heat of chilli crust would beat me.

 Satiated, though numb-tongued, we head to the brightly painted Soweto Towers, a decommissioned power station, to watch bungee-jumpers leap off the 33-storey platform at the top of the twin towers.
 It’s one of the most unique things to do in Johannesburg with kids though sadly, my young adrenalin junkies don’t meet the age requirements to take a leap.
 And by sadly, I mean phew, because I was pooping myself that they’d make me join them.